 Hartzog will be inducted into the Legal Practice Hall of Fame during the NCBA Annual Meeting Awards Dinner on June 20.

-“Dan M. Hartzog is truly the heart of Cranfill Sumner & Hartzog, and we congratulate him on this well-deserved recognition,” said Marshall Wall, Managing Partner of CSH Law.
+“Dan M. Hartzog is truly the heart of Cranfill Sumner & Hartzog, and we congratulate him on this well-deserved recognition,” said Marshall Wall, Managing Partner of Cranfill Sumner.
 “Dan’s contribution to our firm and to the legal profession can be seen in his relationship with every client, colleague and friend that he’s known and worked with in his more than 40-year career, and we are ever grateful for his leadership, experience, and guidance.”

 He has received numerous awards including holding the rank of “Advocate” in the American Board of Trial Advocates (ABOTA), which is only bestowed upon lawyers who have tried at least fifty jury trials to conclusion as lead counsel.
 He also maintains an AV rating with Martindale-Hubbell, a prestigious peer review rating that recognizes attorneys who have reached high levels of skill and integrity.